Jake Ballard: Arizona Cardinals

 After cutting rookie tight end D. C. Jefferson due to his arrest, the Cardinals agreed to terms with Ballard on November 4, 2013.
 Ballard was expected to split time with tight ends Jim Dray and Rob Housler.
 On December 15, 2013, Ballard caught his first touchdown pass in two years in a win against the Tennessee Titans.
 He played in eight games and caught seven passes for 75 yards and two touchdowns.

 On August 6, 2014, Ballard announced his retirement from the NFL because "after sustaining a serious knee injury while playing for the New York Giants in the Super Bowl, my body never felt the same.
 Having a quality of life after football is very important to me and I have witnessed it taken away from others."

 Life after football

 Ballard is a real estate agent with Howard Hanna Real Estate Services in Upper Arlington, Ohio.

 As of 2025, Ballard is married.

-Ballard spoke about his career and life with comedian Gianmarco Soresi.